Word Meanings - STOUT - Book Publishers vocabulary database

 The quality or state of being thick (in any of the senses of the adjective). - STOLIDNESS

-See STOLIDITY - STRONGYLOID
+See STOLIDITY - ABLE-BODIED

 Like, or pertaining to, Strongylus, a genus of parasitic nematode worms of which many species infest domestic animals.
-Some of the species, especially those living in the kidneys, lungs, and bronchial tubes, are often very injurious. -- n. - ABLE-BODIED
+Some of the species, especially those living in the kidneys, lungs, and bronchial tubes, are often very injurious. -- n. - THICK-WINDED

 Affected with thick wind. - PROTRACTIVE